 Their methodology represents a careful balance between the four major Sunni schools, selecting the most appropriate ruling for each situation based on evidence and practical consideration.

-Classical jurisprudence provides the foundation, but modern finance has introduced asset types that didn't exist when those texts were written.
+Islamic jurisprudence provides the foundation, but modern finance has introduced asset types that that did not previously exist.
 How do you calculate Zakat on publicly traded stocks?
 Retirement accounts?
 Cryptocurrency?

-AAOIFI brings together leading scholars and financial experts to develop standards that bridge classical principles and contemporary realities.
+AAOIFI brings together leading scholars and financial experts to develop standards that bridge islamic principles and contemporary realities.
 Their Zakat Standard provides detailed guidance on modern investment vehicles.

 Understand the third pillar of Islam — its meaning, evidence, and the eight categories of recipients.